Network Formation Games

 Rosenthal’s potential function

-Definition: Price of Stability
+Potential Games and Price of Stability

 Potential Games: All games that admit a potential function Φ, s.t. for all outcomes s, all player i, and all alternative strategies si′,